-Your Pro-Series Smoker has a dual 700 watt heating system which uses 120V AC power.
-Connect the smoker to the power supply by plugging the power cord into a standard, 3-prong, 120V receptacle that is protected by a breaker or fuse rated at 15-20 amperes.
-A long or light-duty extension cord will reduce the efficiency of the heating element.
+Your Pro-Series Smoker has a single 700 wa hea ng system which uses 120V AC power.
+Connect the smoker to the power supply by plugging the power cord into a standard, 3-prong, 120V receptacle that is protected by a breaker or fuse rated at 15 amperes.
+A long